Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Rank Jump in Degree- Galois Extensions

+The first equality follows from Dirichlet's theorem on primes in arithmetic progressions, which asserts that the proportion of primes that are congruent to $1$ modulo $p$ is $1/\varphi(p)$.
+The set $\mathcal{N}_{(E,p)}$ is finite, hence $\mathfrak{d}\left(\mathcal{N}_{(E,p)}\right) = 0$.
 We will henceforth disregard the primes $q$ which are of non-split multiplicative and additive reduction type.
 For the same reason, we may also disregard (for the purpose of proportion) the primes of split multiplicative reduction.
-As $X\rightarrow \infty$, the contribution to $\mathcal{E}_{(E,p)}$ is primarily from primes $q$ such that \begin{enumerate}[(a)] \item $q$ is a prime of good ordinary reduction, \item $q\equiv 1\pmod{p}$, \emph{and} \item $p\mid\# \widetilde{E}(\F_q)$. \end{enumerate} For non-CM elliptic curves, density one of the primes are good ordinary.
-Whereas, for CM elliptic curves 1/2 of the primes are good ordinary.
-If the above three properties are independent, then it follows from \eqref{eqn from cojocaru} that
+As $X\rightarrow \infty$, the contribution to $\mathcal{E}_{(E,p)}$ is primarily from primes $q$ such that \begin{enumerate}[\textup{(}a\textup{)}] \item $q$ is a prime of good ordinary reduction, \item $q\equiv 1\pmod{p}$, \emph{and} \item $p\mid\# \widetilde{E}(\F_q)$. \end{enumerate} For non-CM elliptic curves, the set of primes of good ordinary reduction has density $1$.
+In the case of non-CM elliptic curves with surjective residual Galois representation at $p$, we know how to calculate the proportion of primes satisfying conditions (a)--(c).

-As we will explain shortly, it is reasonable to expect that \emph{almost always} the three properties are indeed independent.
-Comparing \eqref{eqn: add enemy and friendly} and \eqref{possible proportion of enemy primes}, we conclude that
+\begin{Lemma} Let $E_{/\Q}$ be a non-CM elliptic curve and $p\geq 5$ be a fixed prime of good ordinary reduction such that the residual Galois representation at $p$ is surjective.
+Then,